 What are the important things to remember when planning a party?

 You know what they say – proper planning prevents poor performance.
-This is why we always follow this tried-and-tested organisational framework:
+This is why we always follow this tried-and-tested organizational framework:

 When it comes to event planning for birthday parties, every seasoned professional will tell you that you need to iron out that budget first.
 Sit down and decide how much you are able to spend on your birthday party.